smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 ### Talk 3
 * Title : The smash prodcut
 * Abstract : This talk introduces the smash product in spectra, which provides a symmetric monoidal structure on both the category of spectra and its homotopy category.
 We will disuss its key properties and the definition of ring and module spectra.
 If time permits, we will also cover the point-set level construction using symmetric spectra.

+### Talk 4
+* Title : Homology, Cohomology and products
+* Abstract : I will define the homology and cohomology of spectra and show that they satisfy the Eilenberg-Steenrod axioms along with other basic properties expected of homology theories.
+I will also briefly describe the external, internal, and slant products.